kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 but the other side is not aware when the network is unstable.
 If the unaware side is just listening for events, it might think that there is just no event but in reality has been missing all the events.

-An example of this could happen between Gloo Gateway Control Plane but the Gateway Proxy (envoy).
+An example of this can occur between Gloo Gateway Control Plane and the Gateway Proxy (envoy).
 Envoy might be listening to xds configuration update but never got any.
 Since envoy thinks the connection is still there, it never re-connect to the Control Plane.
-We have since enabled TCP keepalive between envoy and Gloo Gateway Control Plane but if that needs to be changed, see [TCP Keepalive on Static Clusters]({{<ref "#tcp-keepalive-on-static-clusters">}}) section below.
+Out of the box there is a TCP keepalive  configured in Gloo gateway but you may find in your environment it needs to be to be changed, in order to change it, see [TCP Keepalive on Static Clusters]({{<ref "#tcp-keepalive-on-static-clusters">}}) section below.

 ### Network Load Balancer connection tracking

 If the gateway proxy (envoy) is directly exposed to the public internet, the client would be the direct external end users.
-However, in a typical production setup, there is usually some form of load balancer between the end users and the gateway proxy.
+In a many production setups, there can be some form of load balancer between the end users and the gateway proxy such as an [ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).

 Some Network Load Balancers (NLB) use Connection Tracking to remember where a packet to get forwarded to once a connection is established.
 If the connection has been idling, The NLB might remove the connection from it's  tracking table.
 In this scenario, both sides still think